pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 ```

 ### The ViewModel
-Before we implement the ViewModel we need to define how commands work.
+After coding our abstraction layer, we can move on the ViewModel.
+However, before we implement the ViewModel we need to define how commands work as in every MVVM project.
 We will use the commonly used `RelayCommand` class to do this:
 ```cs
 public class RelayCommand : ICommand
 {